Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Resolution Tests

-\textbf{Halo Mass Distributions:} Globally averaged filament mass filling fractions in cFDM cosmologies have little dependence on the resolution scale $\Delta x$, especially for $m=10^{-22}$ eV (cf. Fig. \ref{f_fracs_res}, left panel).
-However, the filament-conditioned HMF does exhibit a strong dependence on $\Delta x$, as shown in Fig. \ref{f_hmfs_tests}.
-The smaller the resolution scale $\Delta x$, the fewer halos get identified as filament halos and the more as node halos.
-This is in agreement with the particularly strong resolution dependence of node mass fractions in Fig. \ref{f_fracs_res}, which persists even for cFDM cosmologies.
-On the contrary, the overall component-agnostic HMF converges quickly with $\Delta x$.
-As $\Delta x$ decreases, smaller halo mass ranges of the HMF get carved out while exhibiting convergence for larger halo masses that are also captured at higher values of $\Delta x$.
-This behavior is expected since the standard linking length of $b = 0.2 \times \text{(mean inter-particle separation)}$ adopted for the {\fontfamily{cmtt}\selectfont FoF} algorithm results in $\Delta \sim 180$ for an isothermal density profile \citep{More_2011}, which is close to the analytical spherical collapse-based result, Eq. \eqref{e_bryan}.
-Since virialisation of a halo is a physical property fairly independent of $\Delta x$ provided it is resolved with a sufficient number of DM resolution elements ($200$ in our case), we expect overall HMFs to converge with $\Delta x$.
+On the other hand, the overall environment-agnostic cHMF converges quickly with $\Delta x$.
+As $\Delta x$ decreases, smaller halo mass ranges of the cHMF get carved out while we find convergence for larger halo masses that are also captured at higher values of $\Delta x$.
+This behavior is expected since regardless of DM resolution the standard linking length of $b = 0.2 \times \text{(mean inter-particle separation)}$ adopted for the {\fontfamily{cmtt}\selectfont FoF} algorithm results in $\Delta \sim 180$ for an isothermal density profile \citep{More_2011}, which is close to the analytical spherical collapse-based result, Eq. \eqref{e_bryan}.
+Since virialisation of a halo is a physical property that is independent of $\Delta x$, we expect overall HMFs to converge with $\Delta x$.

-Node- and filament-conditioned HMFs, on the other hand, are dependent on $\Delta x$ since especially the identification of nodes has a strong dependence on $\Delta x$.
-As more voxels get identified as nodes with the gradual decrease of $\Delta x$, node mass fractions increase (cf. Fig. \ref{f_fracs_res}, left panel) and filament-conditioned HMFs transfer significant contributions to node-conditioned HMFs (cf. Fig. \ref{f_hmfs_tests}).